Tramnack/Potato/docs/source/api/rabbitmq_api.rst

 Message Broker Overview
 -----------------------
 The central message broker is RabbitMQ.
-Services connect using the `RABBITMQ_HOST` and `RABBITMQ_PORT` environment variables.
+Services connect using the `RMQ_HOST` and `RMQ_PORT` environment variables.

 Flow 1: Ear to Brain
 --------------------